CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Prediction of Directives Color

 \subsubsection{Level-2 Color Classification (B/C/G/Y)}

 Building on the success of our Level-1 model, we applied the same fine-tuning methodology to the more nuanced four-class Level-2 task, which classifies affirmative directives into specific colors (B, C, G, Y).
 The fine-tuned GPT-4o-mini model continued to exhibit high performance and reliability on this challenging task.
 As detailed in Table~\ref{tab:level2_results}, the model achieved an overall accuracy of 87.5\% and a multi-class Cohen's Kappa of 0.833, indicating a strong agreement with our expert annotators.
 The model performed consistently well across all four categories, demonstrating its capability to capture the subtle distinctions in policy language required for our fine-grained analysis.
 This result confirms that our fine-tuning approach is robust and effective for both levels of our annotation schema.
+Appendix~\ref{app:open_weight_benchmark} shows that BERT-base-Chinese is again the strongest open-weight model on this stage, but it still trails fine-tuned GPT-4o-mini (Kappa = 0.800 vs. 0.833; Acc. = 0.850 vs. 0.875), especially on \textit{Grey (Ambiguous)} cases.
+Error analysis further shows that Level-1 mistakes mainly arise when the model confuses affirmative directives with prohibitions in passages that authorize the state to sanction others.
+For Level-2, most errors concentrate on the distinction between \textit{Charcoal (Flexible)} and \textit{Grey (Ambiguous)}, reflecting the pragmatic difficulty of separating explicit encouragement of flexibility from strategic hedging.
+This pattern suggests that the task is not saturated: the large gap between zero-shot and fine-tuned performance shows that expert supervision remains essential, and ambiguity detection in Level-2 continues to leave substantial room for future work.
+Failure cases are reported in Appendix~\ref{app:benchmark_error}.